 Aon's Governance Guidelines require that it have a majority of directors who meet the categorical independence standards adopted by the Board, which must meet or exceed the independence requirements of the NYSE corporate governance standards.
+The Governance Guidelines further provide that each of the Audit Committee, Governance/Nominating Committee and Compensation Committee will be composed entirely of independent directors.

 In connection with the determination of director independence, the Governance/Nominating Committee reviewed the categorical standards together with other applicable legal requirements and the rules of the NYSE.
-The Governance/Nominating Committee also reviewed information compiled from the responses to questionnaires completed by each nominee for director, information derived from our corporate and financial records, information available from public records, and information received from other relevant parties.
+The Governance/ Nominating Committee also reviewed information compiled from the responses to questionnaires completed by each nominee for director, information derived from our corporate and financial records, information available from public records, and information received from other relevant parties.
 Following this review, the Governance/Nominating Committee delivered a report to the Board, and the Board made its determination of director independence.

-As a result of this review, the Board affirmatively determined that each nominee for director other than Mr. Case is independent under the categorical standards adopted by the Board, applicable legal requirements and the rules of the NYSE.
+As a result of this review, the Board affirmatively determined that each nominee for director other than Mr. Case is independent under the categorical standards adopted by the Board, applicable legal requirements, and the rules of the NYSE.
 Mr. Case is considered a management director because of his position as our President and Chief Executive Officer.